Beam Fusion Model

 Derivation

-The fast ions, because of their finite slowing down time, develop a certain amount of pressure which has to be supported by the magnetic field.
+The fast ions, because of their finite slowing down time, develop a finite pressure which must be supported by the magnetic field.

 \blacksquare